 List of current medications –

--doctor that prescribed it
+-the doctor that prescribed it

 -number of times a day you’re taking and when during the day

-Keep a section of medicines that you’ve tried for certain diagnosis and if it helped, dates, etc. This can help the doctor determine what medicine to prescribe and perhaps skip that one if it didn’t work in the past.
+Keep a section of medicines that you’ve tried for certain diagnoses and if it helped, dates, etc. This can help the doctor determine what medicine to prescribe and perhaps skip that one if it didn’t work in the past.

 Include any allergic reactions to medicine in this section too

 Other allergies – some are allergic to certain pollens, grass, bugs (my daughter is allergic to roaches!!), bees, etc.